refinedev/refine/documentation/docs/api-reference/antd/components/basic-views/list.md

 swizzle: true
 ---

 `<List>` provides us a layout to display the page.
-It does not contain any logic but adds extra functionalities like a create button or giving the page titles.
+It does not contain any logic but adds extra functionalities like a create button or giving titles to the page.

 We will show what `<List>` does using properties with examples.